AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 ### Other changes {#release-7-4-1-other}

 Starting v7.4.1, XML libraries for RPM Linux packages are no longer included in Campaign.
-You must install these librairies.
+As an on-premise or hybrid customer, your Administrator must install these librairies.

 ### Patches {#release-7-4-1-patches}